pangteckchun/container-dev/containers-notes.md

 1. Hostname of container by default is the container ID.

 1. Inspect details of container using `docker container inspect [partial container ID]`.

 ---

+### Building Container Images ###
+1. 3 ways to build a container image:
+- From scratch, e.g. using a dockerfile
+- From a running container
+- Convert a container image

+2. Dockerfile is also supported by `buildah` and `podman`.
+Dockerfie is a set of instructions for the container CLI to take and build up an image.

+1. Creating image from a running container involves exporting the container's root filesystem into a tar fie.

+1. Conversion is typically from OCI to ACI container formats, which is no longer popular as the community embraces OCI standards moving forward.

+1. NOTE: Using GCP, even if the VM instance is suspended (to save running costs except storage costs), the image created is still persisted on VM, after resume/restart.
+Also this applies to even running containers after suspend and restart!

+#### Dockerfile ####
+1. 2 types of format: Shell Form and Exec Form (prefered by users).
+Shell Form runs the instructions in a command line shell.
+While Exec Form runs directly inside the container.

+1. See https://docs.docker.com/engine/reference/builder/ for details of dockerfile instructions.
+2 main categories: **build time** and **run time** instructions.

+1. `.dockerignore` file is used to exclude files and directories during docker image build process, where the docker client zips the referenced context folder and send it to Docker Host.

+---